rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 **Next steps**: Over the next few months I plan to slowly proofread everything and make final corrections.
 I will remove the draft warnings and post a note on reddit r/typescript when this is all done.
 I do not expect any significant content changes.

-This series was a long journey, I am happy I took it, and I am happy it is mostly behind me.
+This series was a long journey, I am happy I took it, but I am also happy the effort is now mostly behind me.
 Big thanks to all of you who stayed with me all the way to this end.
-Thank you to everyone who messaged me corrections.
+Thank you to everyone who messaged me corrections and comments.
 Please let me know your thoughts on this installment.
 Good luck with your projects, I hope you will use types!